mhjarvis/Salesforce-Study-Guides/Salesforce Admin/Configuration and Setup III.md

 A user is able to ```register a Built-In Authenticator such as Touch ID, Face ID, or Windows Hello``` to their account/mobile device.
 These use biometric data for identification.
 You can switch back to another verification mode (click on 'Having Trouble').

 ## Additional Security Controls
+You can monitor login behavior and information using ```Login Forensics```.
+This is helpful when there is:
+    - suspicious login activity
+    - more than average number of logins
+    - logins during non-business hours
+    - logins using suspicious IP ranges

+There is no user interface with Login Forensics.
+Track events using API objects LoginEvent and Platform Event Metrics.
+Login Forensics can be enabled in the ```Event Manager``` page in Setup.

+Security Health Check is another tool that can help identify and fix potential vulnerabilities in key areas of security settings.
+This can be found in 'Health Check' in Setup.
+Grades and scores are provided to meassure org security.
+Recommended actions are provided as are additional options.

+### My Domain
+My Domain is a feature that allows the creation of subdomains.
+Allows highlighting the brand of the company and making the org more secure.
+Helps manage login/authentication.
+It also allows you to add your brand to the domain name.
+This is also required for certain features such as SSO.

+My Domain can be routed through the Salesforce Edge Network to improve download times and org performance.

 ## GDPR